Principles of Accreditation

 Individual professions in journalism and mass communication may require certain specialized values and competencies.
 Irrespective of their particular specialization, all graduates should be aware of certain core values and competencies and be able to:

-The Accrediting Council on Education in Journalism and Mass Communications requires that graduates of accredited programs be aware of certain core values and competencies and be able to:• apply the principles and laws of freedom of speech and press, in a global context, and for the country in which the institution that invites ACEJMC is located;
+The Accrediting Council on Education in Journalism and Mass Communications requires that graduates of accredited programs be aware of certain core values and competencies and be able to:

 The Council seeks to promote student learning and encourages experimentation and innovation.
 The Council evaluates curricula and instruction in the light of evidence and expects programs seeking accreditation to assess students’ attainment of professional values and competencies.